 To a large extent, they were.

 They have a live chat and ticketing channel with a great knowledge base but no phone support (we weren’t really disappointed by that as we don’t really appreciate phone support in the first place).
 There’s also a really smooth FAQ section that answers most of the questions that beginners would have.
 So we decided to reach out to a live rep through their live chat channel.
 While wait time was relatively stable under ten minutes, the live reps we spoke weren’t exactly helpful.
-When we asked questions, we were either sent links to articles or were quoted some paragraph from the service agreement.
+When we asked questions, we were either sent links to articles or were quoted some paragraphs from the service agreement.
 Half the time, we were transferred to another customer service rep who seemed to be just as clueless as the first customer service rep. All in all, Namecheap’s customer support is relatively easy to contact, but getting them to help you is something else entirely.

 VERDICT; We are usually wary of the customer support structure of large companies, and most of the time we are right to be.
 This is another case in point.
 Both HostGator and Namecheap are pretty big Web-hosts, and they offer pretty uninspiring customer support.
 Who is surprised?
 Not us, that’s for sure.
-No matter how long HostGator’s customer support waitime can be, though, we found more assistance talking to them than with talking to Namecheap’s customer support.
+No matter how long HostGator’s customer support wait time can be, though, we found more assistance talking to them than with talking to Namecheap’s customer support.
 HostGator, again, takes this one.

 An important thing to consider when choosing a Web-host is the level of security provided.
 How secure is the information hosted on their servers?
 Do they provide backups?
 Do users have to pay extra?

 Well, HostGator only offers free SSL certificates.
-The other security features provided for have to be bought separately at checkout.
+The other security features provided for having to be bought separately at checkout.
 HostGator provides CodeGuard Automatic Backups and the price for this feature starts at $2 per month and it comes with 1GB automatic daily backups for a maximum of five websites, databases and files.
 There is also a limit to restores too, with only three restores allowed per month.
 The tool also acts as a malware scanner and protects websites from hackers and viruses.
-HostGator is protected from DDOS attacks via “flood” and there’s an extensive firewall put in place to to protect servers from different kinds of attacks.
+HostGator is protected from DDOS attacks via “flood” and there’s an extensive firewall put in place to protect servers from different kinds of attacks.
 If heavy flooding is experienced, HostGator’s servers have network level flood protection.
 HostGator also provides Sitelock security.
 Sitelock scans the website of users, discovers malware or viruses and alerts users.
 However, this service is not free and starts from $1.94 per month.

 HostGator has pretty basic security features, but most of them have to be purchased separately and only come free with higher-tier plans.
 The real work of security has to be done at the end of the user.
 Actions like using a safe password, updating all installed applications, ensuring that you scan your account regularly and installing only safe plugins can help users protect their servers further.